contentful/slash-developers/docs/tutorials/general/anatomy-cma-request.md

 }
 ~~~

-## Part 2: Adding Assets to Blog Posts
+## Adding assets to blog posts

 ### Creating an asset
-To create Assets using the CMA, we must provide a publicly available upload URL.
+To create assets using the Content Management API, we must provide a publicly available upload URL.

 These can be hosted on your own domain, be tunneled from `localhost` (using a tool like [ngrok](https://ngrok.com/)) or stored in a third-party website.